oracle/oci-typescript-sdk/lib/streaming/README.md

-# OCI NodeJS client for Streaming Service
+# OCI Node.js client for Streaming Service

 This module enables you to write code to manage resources for Streaming Service.